isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/ditaval-editor.md

+---
+title: Use DITAVAL editor
+description: Learn how to use DITAVAL editor
+---

 # DITAVAL editor {#id17C5E0U0OQE}

 DITAVAL files are used to generate conditional output.
 In a single topic, you can add conditions using element attributes to conditionalize content.
 Then, you create a DITAVAL file wherein you specify the conditions that should be picked up to generate content, and which condition should be left out from the final output.